Releasing improved versions

 - Change your business model.
-If you're selling your app directly to users through the Store, but want to get more purchases, think about offering a free trial version so that users can try it out.
-You might consider making your app a free download, getting revenue by displaying ads in your app rather than having users purchase it.
-Or you could offer a free version that contains ads but from which customers can pay to upgrade to a version that doesn't contain ads.
-See Monetization and business models for more information on the different ways to make money with Windows Store apps.
+If you're selling your app, think about offering a free trial version so that customers can try it out.
+You might consider making your app free to download and use, getting revenue by displaying ads in your app instead of asking customers to purchase it.
+Or you could offer a free version that contains ads, but offer an in-app product which customers can buy if they want to remove ads completely.
+See Monetization and business models for more information on different ways you can make money with Windows Store apps.

 - Add a language.
 If you have written your app for a single language, consider adding support for an additional language to reach more customers in worldwide markets.
 For information about how to localize your app, see Globalizing your app and Localizing the package manifest.